Composer0/BlogFullstack/README.md

-# BlogFullstack
+# Blog: Fullstack - Combining Frontend with Server API

+## Day 1
-Bringing the Front and Back together.
+Bringing the Front and Back ends together.
 One step at a time!